Tanzim455/BankingCLIWeb/README.md

 new PDO("mysql:host=$this->server;dbname=bankingapp", $this->username, $this->password);

-You can now run migrate.php it will create 2 tables and insert data of an admin
+You can now run migrate.php it will create 2 tables and insert data of an admin php migrate.php

-For running CLI files run it form indexcli.php
+For running CLI part run it form indexcli.php